 The BA (Hons) in Adult and Further Education is a 60 credit, NFQ Level 8 Honours Degree, a follow-on to the Level 7 BA in Adult and Further Education Degree programme and is designed to meet the needs of current adult and further education tutors/practitioners who do not require or already have Teaching Council registration.
 Throughout this interactive programme, participants will deepen their knowledge and understanding of adult education, education systems and the challenges facing teachers and adult learners in different educational contexts.
 They will also enhance their teaching skills and develop research skills in order to carry out primary research relevant to their practice or work context.
 The programme reflects the key developments and trends in contemporary adult education, both nationally and internationally.
 This modular programme is delivered in part-time mode in order to facilitate adult learners, classes are workshop-style, where collective, collaborative and creative learning is strongly encouraged.
 The programme is usually completed within 18 months.

 The BA (Hons) in Teaching in Adult & Further Education is a part-time blended learning modular programme with a flexible delivery model that facilitates the working practitioner.
 Traditionally, the programme is delivered through a combination of face-to-face and blended learning.
-Classes are delivered in weekend blocs (Friday and Saturday) on campus in WIT (on average 1 or 2 per month) and use of the WIT virtual learning environment (Moodle) in order to facilitate adult learners.
+Classes are delivered in weekend blocs (Friday and Saturday) on campus in SETU Waterford (on average 1 or 2 per month) and use of the SETU Waterford virtual learning environment (Moodle) in order to facilitate adult learners.

 Programme Information Flyer

 BA (Hons) in Adult and Further Education flyer